darkreapyre/itsacat/README.md

     - Create notebook instance.
 4. You should see Status -> Pending.
 5. Under "Actions" -> Select "Open".
-6. After the Jupyter Interface has opened, Clone the GitHuib Repository.
+6. After the Jupyter Interface has opened, Clone the GitHub Repository.
     - Under the "Files" tab -> Click "New" -> "Terminal".
     - Under the Shell run the following commands:
     ```shell